afonsoguerra/AYUKA/README.md

 ## Installation

+For reproducibility, controlled environment and dependency management, AYUKA is provided as Apptainer (previously known as Singularity) containers.
+More information and how to install the required software please see [their website.](https://apptainer.org/).

-AYUKA can be installed via the Singularity container available on the [GitHub releases page](https://github.com/afonsoguerra/AYUKA).
+AYUKA can be installed via the Apptainer/Singularity container available on the [GitHub releases page](https://github.com/afonsoguerra/AYUKA).
 Alternatively, it can be installed from source by following the instructions in the Singularity recipe file.

 The key dependencies are: